 AB 987 was signed by Governor Jerry Brown on September 30, 2018.
 The bill added section 21168.6.8 to the Public Resources Code (PRC section 21168.6.8) and provides for expedited judicial review in the event that the certification of this EIR or the granting of project approvals are challenged, so long as certain requirements are met.
 The provisions of PRC section 21168.6.8 are similar to the provisions of the Jobs and Economic Improvement through Environmental Leadership Act of 2011 (AB 900; PRC sections 21178 through 21189.3), which established expedited judicial review of certified Environmental Leadership Development Projects.
 In order to qualify for expedited judicial review under AB 987, the Proposed Project must implement a transportation demand management program that will achieve a 15 percent reduction in vehicle trips, and must not result in any net additional greenhouse gas emissions.
-Additionally, as a condition of approval of the Proposed Project, the City must require the project applicant to implement measures that will achieve reductions of specified amounts of certain criteria pollutants and toxic air contaminants.
-The Governor has certified the project as complying with the provisions of AB 987.
+Additionally, as a condition of approval of the Proposed Project, the City must require the project applicant to implement measures that will achieve reductions of specified amounts of certain criteria pollutants and toxic air contaminants.5 The Proposed Project has demonstrated that it meets the requirements of AB 987 (listed below), and was therefore certified as qualifying for expedited judicial review under AB 987 by the Governor on September XX, 2019.